Stu042/cy-plan/index.md

 ## Notes

-- Syntatic sugar is deliberatly kept to a minimum, we might use it later to simplify common commands.
+- Syntatic sugar is deliberately kept to a minimum, we might use it later to simplify common commands.
 - Members and Methods require an instance to work with.
 - Constants can work with an instance or a type.
 - Methods/Functions have a type, an identifier and must have at least `()` to denote they are a functional component.